Edmond DE Rothschild Holding S.A. Increases Position in Cummins Inc. (NYSE:CMI)

 Cummins (NYSE:CMI – Get Rating) last released its quarterly earnings data on Tuesday, May 3rd.
 The company reported $4.04 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.55 by $0.49.
 Cummins had a net margin of 8.00% and a return on equity of 23.19%.
 The company had revenue of $6.39 billion during the quarter, compared to the consensus estimate of $6.06 billion.
 During the same quarter in the prior year, the firm posted $4.04 earnings per share.
 Cummins’s revenue for the quarter was up 4.8% on a year-over-year basis.
 On average, research analysts expect that Cummins Inc. will post 17.67 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 3rd.
-Shareholders of record on Friday, February 18th were paid a $1.45 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, March 3rd.
+Stockholders of record on Friday, February 18th were paid a dividend of $1.45 per share.
 The ex-dividend date of this dividend was Thursday, February 17th.
-This represents a $5.80 annualized dividend and a yield of 2.88%.
-Cummins’s dividend payout ratio is presently 43.15%.
+This represents a $5.80 annualized dividend and a dividend yield of 2.88%.
+Cummins’s dividend payout ratio (DPR) is 43.15%.

 Cummins Inc designs, manufactures, distributes, and services diesel and natural gas engines, electric and hybrid powertrains, and related components worldwide.
 It operates through five segments: Engine, Distribution, Components, Power Systems, and New Power.
 The company offers diesel and natural gas-powered engines under the Cummins and other customer brands for the heavy and medium-duty truck, bus, recreational vehicle, light-duty automotive, construction, mining, marine, rail, oil and gas, defense, and agricultural markets; and offers new parts and services, as well as remanufactured parts and engines.